KarenK11/KarensPortfolio/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 <h3>Deployment</h3>
-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.
+In order to deploy my project to my hosting platform of choice, GitHub Pages, I went to the settings tab within my UserCentricFrontendDevMilestone project and scrolled down to the GitHub pages section.
+I then toggled the "source" to "master" which provided me with the following link to my published site: https://karenk11.github.io/UserCentricFrontendDevMilestone.

 <h3>Credits</h3>
 Content